 Rats have been known to bite people and pets.
 A rat will bite if it feels threatened or is starving.
 These bites can be dangerous because the rat can transmit bacteria that can cause diseases like rat-bite fever.

 How do I get rid of rats in my walls?

 The best way to get rid of rats is to trap and remove the entire rat colony.
 This ensures that all the rats are gone and prevents the possibility of a dead rat getting stuck in the wall and creating a bad odor.
 You can protect your home from rats by trimming back trees and bushes around your home where they like to hide.
 Seal any cracks in your foundation or roofline.
 Secure garbage can lids so rats aren’t attracted by the food inside.
 Keep bird feeders far away from the house and keep pet food inside as these can attract rats.

-Benefits of Professional Pest Control
+What are the Benefits of Professional Pest Control?